jallen89/theia-cdm-samples/readme.md

 privilegeLevel | X
 importedLibs   | X
 exportedLibs   | X
+properties     | path - The full path to the file being executed.

 * Note that Linux kernel does not clearly distinguish threads from processes.
 * THEIA reports the *pid* of a *task_struct* as cid, not tgid.
-* The cmdLine field provided in the subject record represents the cmdLine of when THEIA first sees a process.
-If a process executes a new file, we provide the updated cmdLine as a property in EVENT_EXECUTE events.
+* Theia creates new subject records when a clone system call occurs.
+From the perspective of the kernel, the new subject will have the cmdLine of its parent.
+The new process will then possibly run an exec family system call which replaces the parent process's image with the new image, which in turns changes the cmdLine.
+In many cases, the new child process will not run an exec syscall and the cmdLine found in the subject record will be accurate.
+However, if it does uses an exec system call, then TA2 teams should use the cmdLine property provided in an EVENT_EXECUTE record